Women in Vedic Culture

 In this way, the change in the attitude toward women in India (and across the globe) was due to a loss of culture and of the true Vedic standards and a lack of understanding true Vedic spiritual knowledge.
 Thus, it should be easy to see the need for organizations that will keep and teach the proper views, which were once a basic part of the genuine Vedic traditions.

-When the position of women declines, then that society loses its equilibrium and harmony.
+As mentioned, when the position of women declines, then that society loses its equilibrium and harmony.
 In the spiritual domain, men and women have an equal position.
 Men and women are equal as sons and daughters of the same Supreme Father.
 However, you cannot bring the spiritual domain to this Earth or enter the spiritual strata if your consciousness is focused on the differences of the sexes, and thus treat women poorly.
 One is not superior to the other, spiritually speaking, but each has particular ways or talents to contribute to society and to the service of God.
-So men should not try to control women by force, but neither should women forcefully try to seize the role of men or try to adopt the masculine nature of men.
+So, men should not try to control women by force, but neither should women forcefully try to seize the role of men or try to adopt the masculine nature of men.
 Otherwise, imbalance results in society, just as a car will not move properly when the tires on one side are too low or out of balance.
-Of course there are exceptions in which some men are naturally good at feminine roles and some women are talented in masculine occupations.
+Of course, there are exceptions in which some men are naturally good at feminine roles and some women are talented in masculine occupations.
 But the point is that women and men must work cooperatively like the twin wings of a bird, together which will raise the whole society.
 If there is a lack of respect and cooperation, how can society be progressive?
 After all, how can there be a spirit of cooperation and appreciation between men and women when instead there is a mood of competition, or of disrespect for one towards the other?
 It is this mood in materialistic society that is increasing in both family and corporate life which contributes to social imbalance and not to a smooth and peaceful society.

 The nature of motherhood of women was always stressed in Vedic India.
 After all, we often find them to be the foundation of family life and of raising the children properly.
-They usually provide the love and understanding and nurturing for the development of our children in a way that is unlikely from most men.
+Women usually provide the love and understanding and nurturing for the development of our children in a way that is unlikely from most men.

 Our own life is a gift from our mother’s life.
 We were nourished by her, we spent nine months in her womb, and her love sustained us.
 Even now we are loved by our mother.
 This includes Mother Nature and Mother Earth, which is called Bhumi in the Vedic tradition.
 The Earth planet is also like a mother because everything we need to live, all our resources, come from her.
 As we would protect our own mother, we must also protect Mother Earth.